Coaches Insider

 Definition of Bullying:

-As defined by the organization, stopbullying.gov, "bullying is unwanted, aggressive behavior among school aged children that involves a zeal or perceived power imbalance.
+As defined by the organization, stopbullying.gov, "bullying is unwanted, aggressive behavior among school aged children that involves a real or perceived power imbalance.
 The behavior is repeated, or has the potential to be repeated, over time.
 There are three types of bullying: verbal, social, and physical."

 Definition of Hazing: